ayoubAnbara/angular-spring-interview-notes/README.md

  }
  export class A{}
 ```
-we can injection in pipe, directive
+we can use injection in pipe, directive

 du moment on import un module A dans un autre module B, les dependences de module A seront disponible
 dans module B.